-What can a health coach to do for me?
+What can a health coach do for me?

 A health coach, or nutrition coach, can help a client reach their health goal.
 They also can help develop these health goals if a client is unsure of where to start.
 Eating well and making a change can be overwhelming.
-Having someone on your team to help hold you accountable, and also clear through the noise of what’s healthy, can be a great step towards success.
+Having someone on your team to help hold you accountable and clear through the noise of what’s healthy can be a great step towards success.

 I personally love the functional medicine health coaching approach as it looks at the root cause of your issues.
 Determining what is causing your symptoms will help resolve them in the long run.

 After you share your health situation, ask what this health coach can do for you.
-If you hire a health coach, you want to have an idea of the end result even before you get started.
+If you hire a health coach, you want to know the result even before you get started.

 As the women’s health coach myself, I’ve realized I like working with a certain clientele because I’m confident I can help them reach their health goals.
-By talking on the phone with women in advance, I’m able to determine if I am a good fit for them, or if it’s better to refer them to another resource I know.
+By talking on the phone with women in advance, I can determine if I am a good fit for them or if it’s better to refer them to another resource I know.

 What do you charge as a health coach?